webbreaker/webinspect/README.md

-WebBreaker example repository for to store and centrally manage all WebInspect related configurations.
+WebBreaker example repository to store and centrally manage all WebInspect related configurations.